Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/index.rst

 #.
 Click **Results** to see the election results.

-To write your own contract and create your own front-end you can follow the tutorial.

 In the :ref:`first part<voting-sc>`, you will learn about the voting smart contract.

 In the :ref:`second part<voting-frontend>`, you will download the |bw| and set up a basic web front-end locally.

 .. warning::

-   The reader is assumed to have basic knowledge of what a blockchain and smart contracts are, and some experience with web front-end development.
+   This tutorial assumes the reader has basic knowledge of what a blockchain and smart contract is, and some experience with Rust_ and web front-end development.

 To start the tutorial click :ref:`here<wCCD-introduction>`.